 If you are a GP and wish to request a pathology test or receive clinical advice on a patient’s test results, please contact the pathology call centre on 020 3313 5353, 09.00 to 17.00, Monday to Friday, or email: email@example.com.

 Refer to the pathology website for more information.

 Patient referral enquiries

-If you are a GP or practice manager and you have an enquiry that relates to a specific patient, please contact our GP hotline on: 020 3313 5060 (09.00 to 17.00, Monday to Friday, except bank holidays).
+If you are a GP or practice manager and you have a general enquiry about your patient, a referral or an appointment, please contact our GP hotline on: 020 3313 5060 (09.00 to 17.00, Monday to Friday, except bank holidays).

-Imperial College Healthcare NHS Trust also provides private services for all specialities.
+Imperial College Healthcare NHS Trust also provides private services for all specialties.
 If you would like to refer a patient for private care, you can either contact a consultant directly or go through the Imperial Private Healthcare booking office.
-The office is open Monday – Friday 08.00 – 17.00 and the team can be reached by calling 020 3311 7700 or by emailing email@example.com
+The office is open Monday to Friday 08.00 – 17.00 and the team can be reached by calling 020 3311 7700 or by emailing firstname.lastname@example.org

 For a complete list of consultants that have a private practice at the Trust please visit www.imperialprivatehealthcare.co.uk/our-consultants/